 I believe in taking responsibility for our own health, by eating well and moving more, by keeping stress to a minimum and enjoying life as much as possible while keeping true to ourselves.
 We are all individuals and enjoy life in different ways, but the basic building blocks to good health are the same.
 Prevention is better than cure.

-I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating PMS, managing menopausal symptoms, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, sinus problems, build up of ear wax , teething, colic the possibilities are endless.
+I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating anxiety, regulating your period, managing menopausal symptoms, helping with symptoms of PMS, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, sinus problems, build up of ear wax , teething, colic the possibilities are endless.
 Reflexology and the other therapies I offer are very safe, and have been found to be effective for many.

 Please have a browse around my website and get to know the therapies I have to offer.
 I hope you enjoy what you see, and I look forward to hearing from you.